NandiniGoyal16/Celebal_Technologies/README.md

 ### 🌟 Main Internship Project: Azure Privileged Identity Management (PIM)

-**Project Overview:**As part of my internship at Celebal Technologies, I worked on a comprehensive project focused on Azure Privileged Identity Management (PIM), a critical feature of Microsoft Entra ID for managing, controlling, and monitoring privileged access in Azure environments.
+<b>Project Overview:</b>As part of my internship at Celebal Technologies, I worked on a comprehensive project focused on Azure Privileged Identity Management (PIM), a critical feature of Microsoft Entra ID for managing, controlling, and monitoring privileged access in Azure environments.
 The project involved researching, documenting, and implementing PIM to enforce just-in-time (JIT) access, approval workflows, and audit trails, aligning with the principle of least privilege to enhance security.

 **Tasks Completed:**
 - 📄 Project Report on Provileged Identity Management